simonmichael/quickbench/README.md

 +-------------++---------+---------+
 ```

-and repeat tests to reduce and evaluate jitter:
+and run tests repeatedly to reduce or observe jitter.
+(quickbench assumes the quickest measurement is the truest one):
 ```
 $ quickbench -w echo,expr -p5 -n100 -N2
 Running 1 tests 100 times with 2 executables at 2016-10-16 23:57:34.387764 UTC: